Meronats/meronats.github.io/about.markdown

 Management, Problem-Solving, Critical thinking, Leadership, Teamwork, Client management and Customer Service
 ## Affiliations
 - **Colorstack** - As an active member of the Colorstack community, I engage in a supportive network of peers and professionals dedicated to increasing the representation of Black, Latinx, and Native American students in technology.
 - **Edlyft** - I completed Data Structures 2 course, which deepened my understanding of complex algorithms, data manipulation, and efficiency optimization.
-Beyond coursework, as a community member, I contribute to discussions, and share learning resources.
+Beyond coursework, as a community member, I contribute to discussions and share learning resources.
 - **Rewriting the Code** - Member of Rewriting the Code, a nonprofit organization dedicated to empowering women in technology committed to excellence and leadership in the tech industry.
 - **Ignite AI4ALL** - Through Ignite AI4ALL, I have the opportunity to delve into the world of machine learning, working on projects with a designated team.
 This experience not only enhances my technical expertise in AI but also promotes collaborative skills as we tackle real-world problems.
+- **Aspirations in Computing (AIC)** - As a member of AIC, I am part of a community that encourages and supports women in computing, providing opportunities for networking, professional development, and recognition of achievements.
+- **SWE (Society of Women Engineers)** - Active member of SWE, where I participate in initiatives aimed at supporting and advancing women in engineering fields through professional development, networking, and mentorship opportunities.